Anushka1590/person-reid-project/README.md

 # Person Re-Identification System

-A real-time Person Re-Identification system using a Vision Transformer (ViT) backbone, YOLOv8 for person detection, and cosine similarity-based retrieval, and FAISS for fast cosine similarity-based retrieval.
+A real-time Person Re-Identification system using a Vision Transformer (ViT) backbone, YOLOv8 for person detection, and FAISS for fast cosine similarity-based retrieval.
 Deployed via Streamlit for live querying.

 ---